Skip to main content

 Video editor

-Alternative titles for this job include Film editor
+Alternative titles for this job include Film editor, picture editor

 Video editors bring together images and sound for use in film, TV and online productions.